-During a cold snap covering much of the United States a few years ago, a woman from suburban Chicago allegedly left her dog in his doghouse for 12 hours in temperatures that fell as low as minus 15 Fahrenheit.
+During a cold snap a few years ago, a woman from Chicago left her dog in his doghouse for 12 hours.
+Temperatures fell as low as minus 15 Fahrenheit.
 Sadly, the dog died from hypothermia.
-The woman was arrested and charged with animal cruelty after the police received a tip about the dog’s body being found.
+Police arrested the woman after they received a tip and charged her with animal cruelty.

 A horrific story, no doubt, and one that shouldn’t have happened.
-If you see the signs of hypothermia in your dog, take steps to keep them warm and consult a veterinarian immediately for treatment.
+If you see the signs of hypothermia in your dog, take steps to keep them warm.
+Consult a veterinarian immediately for treatment.
 Here’s what you need to know about the symptoms, causes, and treatments for hypothermia (low body temperature) and how to prevent it from ever happening to your beloved furry friends.

 Symptoms Of Hypothermia In Dogs

 Symptoms of hypothermia in dogs become more severe as the body reacts to a decrease in temperature and, eventually, shuts down.
 Although hypothermia is not commonly seen in her practice, Jenna Armstrong, DVM, at Ark Animal Hospital in Chalfont, Pa., says when it does happen, it tends to be because pet owners fail to recognize the early signs.
-It also happens when pets are mistakenly left outside overnight.
-If you notice the following signs of hypothermia in your dog, take steps to make sure they are kept warm and get to a veterinarian for treatment.
+It also happens when owners mistakenly leave pets outside overnight.
+If you notice signs of hypothermia in your dog, keep them warm and get to a veterinarian for treatment.

 - Strong shivering and trembling followed by no shivering